chasberry/orgmode-accessories/ravel-org.md

 ### template-alist

-    (org-export-define-derived-backend md-knitr md
+(org-export-define-derived-backend 'md-knitr 'md
-      :translate-alist ((src-block . org-ravel-src-block)
-                        (inline-src-block . org-ravel-inline-src-block))
+:translate-alist '((src-block . org-ravel-src-block) (inline-src-block . org-ravel-inline-src-block)) :menu-entry
-      :menu-entry
-      (?m 4
+'(?m 4
 ((?r "As Rmd (Markdown) File" org-ravel-md-knitr-dispatch))))

 ### chunk style

 (defun org-ravel-chunk-style-md-knitr
 (label ravel r-headers-attr src-code)
 "Chunk style for markdown.
-    LABEL is the chunk name, RAVEL is the collection of ravel args as a string, R-HEADERS-ATTR is the collection of headers from Babel as a string parseable by `org-babel-parse-header-arguments',
-    SRC-CODE is the code from the block."
+LABEL is the chunk name, RAVEL is the collection of ravel args as a string, R-HEADERS-ATTR is the collection of headers from Babel as a string parseable by `org-babel-parse-header-arguments', SRC-CODE is the code from the block."
 (concat
 "```{r "
 label
 (if (and ravel label) ",") ravel "}\n" src-code
 "```\n"))

 ### inline src style

 (defun org-ravel-inline-style-md-knitr
 (inline-src-block contents info)
 "Markdown style Sexpr using the INLINE-SRC-BLOCK element.
 CONTENTS holds the contents of the item.
 INFO is a plist holding contextual information."
 (format "`r %s`" (org-element-property :value inline-src-block)))

 ### export dispatcher

 See the comments for `latex-noweb`.

 -   To turn a buffer into Markdown `rmd` file, type

 M-x org-export-dispatch RET m r

 -   For a subtree, place point under its headline, type

 M-x org-export-dispatch RET C-s m r

 (defun org-ravel-md-knitr-dispatch
-      (&optional async subtreep visible-only body-only ext-plist)
-    "Execute menu selection.
+(&optional async subtreep visible-only body-only ext-plist) "Execute menu selection.
 See org-export.el for meaning of ASYNC, SUBTREEP, VISIBLE-ONLY and BODY-ONLY."
 (interactive)
 (if async
 (message "No async allowed.")
 (let
-          ((outfile  (org-export-output-file-name ".Rmd" subtreep)))
+((outfile  (org-export-output-file-name ".Rmd" subtreep))) (org-export-to-file 'md-knitr outfile subtreep visible-only body-only ext-plist))))
-           (org-export-to-file 'md-knitr
-                               outfile subtreep visible-only
-                               body-only ext-plist))))

 ## md-brew backend